Search Ask the Dietitian

 The best method to assess bone calcium is DEXA (dual energy x-ray absorptiometry).
 I would recommend you contact the US National Osteoporosis Foundation for coordination with your organization needs.

 The U.S. also gathers information about food intake by its citizens which would include an assessment of calcium intake.
-The results of these nutritional surveys are available online or CD-ROM for the National Health and Nutrition Examination Survey (NHANES latest is 2005 -2006), the Continuing Survey of Food Intakes by Individuals (CSFII 1994 to 1998) and the Diet and Health Knowledge Survey (DHKS) in 1994 -1996.
+The results of these nutritional surveys are available online or CD-ROM for the National Health and Nutrition Examination Survey (NHANES latest is 2009 -2010), the Continuing Survey of Food Intakes by Individuals (CSFII 1994 to 1998) and the Diet and Health Knowledge Survey (DHKS from 1994 -1996).

 Hi, I have just fractured my radius and my patella other than a balanced diet and 3 glasses of milk a day should I be taking anything else?
 I am a 32 year old male in good health.